 “We’ve had a lot of invisibility with native people so if you look at the history of this land here, we’ve coexisted for a long time now and so it’s really great to see our art in our part of the city be represented,” Defoe told Fox 21.

 Villiard reached out to the Neighborhood Youth Services to organize a collaboration with local children.
-The inclusion of children is a significant part of the mural as children are seen as thecommunity’s future.
+The inclusion of children is a significant part of the mural as children are the community’s future.
 To accommodate social

 distancing, Villiard provided a dragonfly coloring sheet for children to design the dragonfly to be submitted online.